Controller for rejection of the first harmonic in a periodic signal with uncertain delay

 \section{Stability condition for the closed-loop system}

-The polynomial~(\ref{poles3}) is the $(2N+1)$-order polynomial with real coefficients.
+The polynomial~\eqref{poles3} in the main text is the $(2N+1)$-order polynomial with real coefficients.
 The necessary condition for the stability is that all coefficients should be positive.
 The coefficient next to the term $s^{2N}$ is $\alpha(2N+1)$.
 Thus, the necessary stability condition is

-When $\alpha$ is positive, the only way to lose (or gain) stability is the case when the pair (or several pairs) of complex conjugate roots cross the imaginary line $\Re(s)=0$, because $s=0$ can not be a solution of Eq.~(\ref{poles3}) for $\alpha \neq 0$.
+When $\alpha$ is positive, the only way to lose (or gain) stability is the case when the pair (or several pairs) of complex conjugate roots cross the imaginary line $\Re(s)=0$, because $s=0$ can not be a solution of the main text Eq.~\eqref{poles3} for $\alpha \neq 0$.

 Next, let us look for the coefficient next to the term $s^1$:

 From last, we obtain the second necessary stability condition (we take the limit $N\rightarrow + \infty$)

 We emphasize that such a condition is only necessary but not sufficient; thus, it does not give the border of the stability region.